 The depersonalization-derealization syndrome demonstrates the need for Self-Identification as a separate condition, for reasons similar to those prevailing for the preliminary analysis.
 Derealized-depersonalized subjects are certainly capable of bodily action in relation to their perceived environment.
 They have intact motor-guiding vision: throwing a ball at them will make them duck.
-Still, they do not self-identify with the acting body.
-Thus, Bodily Action Availability does not entail Self-Identification.
-The feeling of presence is not just the experience of an object as being ready to hand; it also involves the sense that I can act in relation to it.10
+Still, they do not self-identification.
+The feeling of presence is not just the experience of an object as being ready to hand; it also involves the sense that I can act in relation to it.